jeremylong/DependencyCheck/dependency-check-gradle/README.md

 ## FAQ

+> **Questions List:**
+> - What if I'm behind a proxy?
+> - What if my project includes multiple sub-project?
+How can I use this plugin for each of them including the root project?
+> - How to customize the report directory?

 ### What if I'm behind a proxy?

 Maybe you have to use proxy to access internet, in this case, you could configure proxy settings for this plugin: